Longacres Mile one of four stakes races Sunday at Emerald Downs

 - Analysis: Projecting the Seahawks' 53-man roster following preseason loss to Colts

-Helaman is the 7-2 morning-line favorite in the W.T.B.O.A Lads Stakes for colts and geldings.
+Helaman is the 7-2 morning-line favorite in the W.T.B.O.A.
+Lads Stakes for colts and geldings.
 Aikman Juliet is the 7-2 favorite in the Barbara Shinpoch Stakes for fillies.

 Notes